tiliado/nuvola.tiliado.eu/pages/about.md

 [Snippet: Nuvola News]

 [^1]:
-    *Nuvola Apps Runtime* used to be called *Nuvola Player* in the past.
-While Nuvola still focuses on [music streaming services](#services), we also explore the possibility to integrate web apps of all kinds.
-[Google Calendar script](/app/google_calendar/) is our very first experiment in this area.
-[^2]:
     The streaming services are provided by third parties (the Providers).
-Nuvola Apps project is not affiliated with, nor endorsed by, nor supported by the Providers.
+Nuvola Player project is not affiliated with, nor endorsed by, nor supported by the Providers.
 The service names and logos may be trademarks or registered trademarks owned by the Providers.